USATF Pacific MUT Grand Prix Rules

-- Runners may run as many races as they wish, but will finally be scored in no more than seven (7)./li>
+- Runners may run as many races as they wish, but will finally be scored in no more than seven (7).

 - They will be scored for every event in which they earn points, but only their seven highest scores will be the ones finally added to determine their Grand Prix total.

-- No more than five of these may be in races longer than 50K, no more than 3 may be in races of 100K or longer, and no more than 1 may be in a race of 100M or longer.
+- No more than five of these may be in races with scoring factor greater than 1.0 and no more than one may be in a race with a scoring factor of 2.0.

 - The basic individual scoring (points per place) for each Grand Prix event is shown in the table below:

 - Teams will compete on the same basis as individuals, including the same limitations on the number of races scored for the specified distances.

 - Finishing places will be determined by ranking the cumulative times of each team’s top three finishers in each team division.

 - The basic team scoring (points per place) for each race is on a 10-9-8-7-6-5-4-3-2-1 basis for places 1 through 10.